 Wisdom hits 25th homer, Cubs pull away from Pirates 8-3

-Hard-throwing rookie Luis Ortiz (0-1) took the loss despite in his third big-league start allowing just four runners in 4 2/3 innings.
-The 23-year-old, whose fastball regularly flirts with 100 mph, was removed after walking Zach McKinstry with two outs in the fifth.
+Hard-throwing rookie Luis Ortiz (0-1) took the loss in his third big-league start despite allowing just four runners in 4 2/3 innings.
+The 23-year-old, whose fastball regularly flirts with 100 mph, was removed after reaching his pitch-count max (80) while walking Zach McKinstry with two outs in the fourth.

-Banuelos walked Quiroz on five pitches then saw Wisdom turn on a 93 mph sinker and sent it 445 feet to give Sampson all the support he would need.

 Ortiz, who spent the majority of the season at Double-A Altoona, is making a compelling case he is ready to bid for spot in the starting rotation next spring.
 Ortiz was electric at times against Chicago, striking out seven against one hit and two walks.
 He narrowly missed out on an immaculate inning in the second when he struck out the side on 10 pitches, all 10 of them strikes.